 Once you understand the topics, then you can find ways to draw in wider group of peers, and engage them in the program to start their learning.

 The authors only mention the importance of appropriate formats, and tools to support engagement, but unfortunately provide no guidance in this publication.
 It’s solid advice though, that’s easy to underestimate.
 For example, it might seem simple and easy to gather a group of 6 entrepreneurs for dinner and have them advice each other, but that often ends up with one person dominating the conversation.
-Structured formats like Fixer Sessions have been honed to allow delegating complex problems to a multi-disciplinary team of experts, with consistently actionable results.
+Structured formats (like Fixer Sessions - soon to be shared as part of our Peer Learning facilitation kits) have been honed to allow delegating complex problems to a multi-disciplinary team of experts, with consistently actionable results.

 Phase 2.
 Ongoing learning, and engagement.